uo-applied-math/applied_math/pages/fall.md

 ## Software

-We will use [Sage](www.sagemath.org) for this class, though most of what we're doing will work in bare python.
+We will use python for this class.

-Generally the best way to install sage these days is by installing [miniconda](https://www.anaconda.com/download)
+To install python, together with everything you need for this class, I suggest installing [miniconda](https://www.anaconda.com/download).
+We will need:
+- jupyter
+- numpy
+- sympy
+- matplotlib

+In my own work, I also use [Sage](https://sagemath.org), a computer algebra system based on python.
+Sage can also be installed through miniconda, and indeed this is probably the easiest way to install sage at the moment.
+However, for continuity with future classes in the applied math sequence, I'm going to try not to use Sage.

 ## Books